kasperpeulen/simply-effect/README.md

 #### better than all the rest 🎶

-This is very simple wrapper around `Effect.gen` that makes sure that generator functions can be written in a cleaner way.
+Simple wrapper around Effect.gen that allows writing generator functions in a cleaner way.

 With plain `effect`: